decentraland/documentation/content/creator/sdk7/3d-essentials/3d-model-animations.md

 See [Animations](/creator/3d-modeling/animations) for details on how to create animations for a 3D model.
 Read [Shape components]({{< ref "/content/creator/sdk7/3d-essentials/shape-components.md" >}}) for instructions on how to import a 3D model to a scene.

-> Tip: Animations are usually better for moving something in place, not for changing the position of an entity.
+> TIP: Animations are usually better for moving something in place, not for changing the position of an entity.
 For example, you can set an animation to move a character's feet in place, but to change the location of the entity it's best to use the Transform component.
 See [Positioning entities]({{< ref "/content/creator/sdk7/3d-essentials/move-entities.md" >}}) for more details.

 ## Check a 3D model for animations